 That is until I found my perfect solution.
 This post is in no way, shape, or form sponsored.
 I paid for all of my Rocketbook materials myself.
 I just want to make that perfectly clear.

-Here’s what I love about using my Rocketbook to create my own version of a bullet journal (especially for a person who has no ability to make something “cute” if her life depended on it).
+Here’s what I love about using my Rocketbook to create my own version of a digital bullet journal (especially for a person who has no ability to make something “cute” if her life depended on it).

 My absolute most favorite part of my Rocketbook is how easy it is to erase.
 I am always looking for ways things could be better, and so my bullet journal is never really perfect.
 I want to lay it out a certain way, then I think of something else I want to add and have to change the whole thing up again.